 Oversize and Overweight Vehicles

-Uses of public space in the District of Columbia requires a permit from the District Department of Transportation.
+Uses of public space in the District of Columbia require a permit from DDOT.